siyuan-note/user-guide-en_US/Versioning and Sync/2 Cloud Sync.md

 ## Repository synchronization
 {: id="20210104091603-1dzjinv"}

 The synchronization function is the [Advanced Features](https://github.com/siyuan-note/siyuan/projects/1) of SiYuan, and you need to pay to use it.
 After clicking the sync button on the interface, SiYuan will synchronize data through `git pull` and `git push`.
-If you encounter a data conflict, please use the Git tool to resolve the conflict.
-We will gradually increase the built-in support for Git operations in subsequent versions #TODO#.
 {: id="20210104091603-5xeizyz"}

 #Note#: WebDAV notebooks will not be synchronized because the WebDAV server itself is already in the cloud.